AymanShe/SOEN387_Assign/README.md

 **Assignment 2:** <BR/>
 **Project Description:**
-This assignment targets implementing web applications with an emphasis on 1) layered architecture, 2) handling data and ?le formats, and 3) using databases.
+This assignment targets implementing web applications with an emphasis on 1) layered architecture, 2) handling data and file formats, and 3) using databases.

 **UML:** <BR/>
 ![alt text]()